s-a-malik/blackbelt/README.md

 ## Overview

-We provide security for metamask to avoid front end exploits.
+We provide security assessments for smart contract interactions directly in metamask and on our website.
+The risk score is calculated in real-time based on on-chain data.

 ## Repo Structure and Stack

 Stack:

 - Metamask snap
-- coinbase cloud Node for web3 data
+- Coinbase cloud Node for web3 data
-- etherscan API for contract information
+- Etherscan API for contract information
 - IPFS for storing security score computation information

 ### back-end

-Server for retrieving blockchain data and computing security score.
+Flask server for retrieving blockchain data and computing security score.

 Usage: